C3LX/raf/README.md

 It's up to you to add/remove it from the RAF observers

 ## Credits
-Based on an ES6 lib by [https://github.com/antoninlanglade](Antonin Langlade)
+Based on an ES6 lib by [Antonin Langlade](https://github.com/antoninlanglade)

 ## License
 MIT.